redhat-cip/dci-openshift-app-agent/README.md

 ## Configuration

-There are two configuration files for `dci-openshift-app-agent`: `/etc/dci-openshift-app-agent/dcirc.sh` and `/etc/dci-openshift-app-agent/settings.yml`.
+There are two configuration files for `dci-openshift-app-agent`:

-- `/etc/dci-openshift-app-agent/dcirc.sh`

-Note: The initial copy of `dcirc.sh` is shipped as `/etc/dci-openshift-app-agent/dcirc.sh.dist`.

-Copy this to `/etc/dci-openshift-app-agent/dcirc.sh` to get started, then replace inline some values with your own credentials.
+**1. /etc/dci-openshift-app-agent/dcirc.sh**

-From the web the [DCI web dashboard](https://www.distributed-ci.io), the partner team administrator has to create a `Remote CI` in the DCI web dashboard.
+From the [DCI web dashboard](https://www.distributed-ci.io), the partner team administrator has to create a `Remote CI` in the DCI web dashboard.
 Copy the relative credential and paste it locally on the Jumphost to `/etc/dci-openshift-app-agent/dcirc.sh`.

 This file should be edited once: